jigs611989/RNStateManagement/README.md

 # React Native State Management

+There are many options available but you might not need any, Please read Application State Management with React by Kent C. dodds (https://kentcdodds.com/blog/application-state-management-with-react)

 ## Redux, Redux-Thunk, Redux-Saga, Mobx Example

 Purpose of this repo is to learn basic state management library implementing the same example so that we can understand the difference.